Starting price: $1,099

 The Microsoft Surface Pro 8 is the latest in the company’s line of 2-in-1 Surface Pro tablets.
 This iteration includes an 11th generation Intel CPU, a 13-inch 120Hz display, two Thunderbolt 4 ports and a removable SSD.
-Just as important, you'll get Windows 11 right out of the box with this 2-in-1.
+Just as important, it comes with Windows 11 right out of the box and is suited to the new operating system.
 Its small size and lightweight design make the Surface Pro 8 ideal to use at home or on the road.

-Despite some of those qualms, the Surface 8 Pro is arguably the best in Microsoft’s celebrated Surface lineup.
-Those looking to upgrade from the Surface Pro 7 or who are in the market for one of the best 2-in-1 laptops should give this one serious consideration: read on for our full Microsoft Surface Pro 8 review.
+Despite some of these qualms, the Surface 8 Pro is arguably the best in Microsoft’s celebrated Surface lineup.
+Those looking to upgrade from the Surface Pro 7 or who are in the market for one of the best 2-in-1 laptops should give this one serious consideration.

 Microsoft Surface Pro 8 review: Price and configuration